josh-tracey/k8s-debugger/readme.md

 ___

 ## NOT MAINTAINED ANY MORE
-For a new tool with some of the best features from this ported to it have a look at plus many more
+For a new tool with some of the best features from this ported to it have a look at the below repo.

 https://github.com/Adriftdev/sailr